High-Impact Community Engagement Practices Grant

 Application Deadlines & Project Timelines

-Proposals are accepted once per quarter (in May, August, November, and February) on the second Monday of the month.
+Application Deadline: Proposals are accepted on the 2nd Monday of each month.

 Submission & Routing Process